 Although we have not collected or retained data that is traditionally considered PII under U.S. law, such as names, email addresses, addresses, phone numbers, social security numbers, credit card numbers, financial data or health data, we typically do collect and store Internet Protocol addresses and other device identifiers, which are or may be considered personal data in some jurisdictions or otherwise may be the subject of legislation or regulation.
 Furthermore, we may elect to use PII in the future for our current solutions or solutions we may introduce.
 In addition, certain U.S. laws impose requirements on the collection and use of information from or about users or their devices.
 Other existing laws may in the future be revised, or new laws may be passed, to impose more stringent requirements on the use of identifiers to collect user information, including information of the type that we collect.
-Changes in regulations could affect the type of data that we may collect; restrict our ability to use identifiers to collect information, and, thus, affect our ability to actually collect that information; the costs of doing business online, and, therefore, the demand for our solutions; the ability to expand or operate our business; and harm our business.
-For instance, California enacted the California Consumer Privacy Act (CCPA) on June 28, 2018, which takes effect on January 1, 2020.
+Changes in regulations could affect the type of data that we may collect; restrict our ability to use identifiers to collect information, and, thus, affect our ability to actually collect that information; the costs of doing business online, and, therefore, the demand for our solutions; the ability to expand or operate our busines; and harm our business.
+For instance, California neacted the California Consumer Privacy Act (CCPA) on June 28, 2018, which takes effect on January 1, 2020.
 The CCPA gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used.
-The CCPA provides for civil penalties for violations, as well as a private right of action for data breachs that is expected to increase data breach litigation.
 The CCPA may increase our compliance costs and potential liability, and many similar laws have been proposed at the federal level and in other states.
-In the event that we are subject to or affected by the CCPA or other domestic privacy and data pro
+In the event that we are subject to or affected by the CCPA or other domestic privacy and data protection laws, any liability from failure to comply with the requirements of these laws could adversely affect our financial condition.
+Additionally, our FI partne